Off the Radar at Manning Park

 If you start walking the legendary Pacific Crest Trail (PCT) in Mexico and continue walking for six months, you’ll end up at the northernmost tip of the PCT.
 It’s here you’ll find Manning Park in the North Cascade Mountains.
 It’s also where you’ll find 70,000 hectares of four-season fun.

 Manning Park is an enjoyable three-hour drive from Vancouver or the Okanagan Valley.
-Once you’re here, prepare to unplug.
-There’s no cell service here so you are off the radar and ready to relax.
+Once you’re here, it’s time to unplug.
+While there is cell service about 500m on either side of highway; however, it does not extend past the highway corridor.
+Manning Park is a great place to reconnect with yourself and nature.
 Spend your time playing and relaxing.
-It’s the perfect way to unwind and get away from it all.
+It’s the perfect place to unwind and get away from it all.

 Come out and experience the park in summer when the wildflowers bloom and the fish are biting.
 The trails here are ready for riding and nights are spent camping under a blanket of stars.